dipayandas24/Solace/README.md

 1. *Streamlit & HTML/CSS*: Provides a fast and interactive web UI for chatbot interactions.
 Custom HTML/CSS ensures a polished user experience.

-2. *Hugging Face Transformers*: Utilized for powerful NLP tasks like response generation and understanding.
-Hugging Face simplifies the integration of pre-trained models like Meta LLaMA.
+2. *Google Gemini (Generative AI)*: Utilized for powerful NLP tasks like response generation and understanding.
+Configure GEMINI_API_KEY in your environment and use the `google-generativeai` Python client.

 3. *Text2Emotion*: Detects emotions from user input to enable personalized, emotion-sensitive responses from the chatbot.

 4. *Speech-to-Text & Speech Recognition*: Allows users to interact with the chatbot using voice commands, making it more accessible and engaging.

-5. *Meta LLaMA Model*: A highly efficient and advanced model for natural language processing, enabling context-aware, dynamic conversations with users.
+5. *Google Gemini Model*: A highly capable generative model for natural language processing, enabling context-aware, dynamic conversations with users.

 6. *PostgreSQL & SQLAlchemy*: Used for structured storage of user data and conversation history, ensuring quick retrieval and consistency.